-Theft offense charges can involve almost anyone including an employee, a shopper, an acquaintance taking property from a residence.
-Being publicly accused of a crime like theft can be embarrassing and have a huge impact on your future employment opportunities.
+Theft offenses can involve almost anything (forgery, credit card fraud, stolen identities, etc.) or anyone, including employees, shoppers, or even an acquaintance taking property from a residence.
+Being publicly accused of stealing anything is embarrassing and will impact your future employment opportunities.
 If you’ve been charged with theft, you need an attorney who will listen to you, understand your side of the story, and be your advocate.

 Some theft related charges include: